xfwang/SCNV/scripts/README.md

 **(3)** If it is a working *.bed* file, we are good.

-B. Initial CNV discovery (Bin-based segmentation)
+B. Initial CNV profiling (Bin-based segmentation)
 -----------
 **One can use online tool [Ginkgo] (http://qb.cshl.edu/ginkgo/) for intial profiling (need to upload all .bed files, minimum 3 cell files) or follow following steps for running a large number of cells on local computers:**